isomerpages/csa-csro-licensing/index.md

         providers
   - infopic:
       title: Vulnerability Disclosure Policy (VDP)
-      description: Consumers are encouraged to report any suspected vulnerability in a product or service directly to the System Owner(s).
+      description: Everyone is encouraged to report any suspected vulnerability in a product or service directly to the System Owner(s).
       button: find out more about VDP
       url: https://www.csa.gov.sg/singcert/Resources/singcert-vulnerability-disclosure-policy